-To obtain the content summary of a database, a metasearcher could rely on the database to supply the summary (e.g., by following a protocol like STARTS [12]).
+To obtain the content summary of a database, a metasearcher could rely on the database to supply the summary (e.g., by following a protocol like STARTS [GCGMP97], or possibly using Semantic Web [BLHL01] tags in the future).
 Unfortunately many web-accessible text databases are completely autonomous and do not report any detailed metadata about their contents to facilitate metasearching.
 To handle such databases, a metasearcher could rely on manually generated descriptions of the database contents.
-Such an approach would not scale to the thousands of text databases available on the web [21], and would likely not produce the goodquality, fine-grained content summaries generally required by database selection algorithms.
+Such an approach would not scale to the thousands of text databases available on the web [Bri00], and would likely not produce the good-quality, fine-grained content summaries required by database selection algorithms.

-In this paper, we describe a technique to automate the extraction of content summaries from searchable text databases.
+In this paper, we present a technique to automate the extraction of content summaries from searchable text databases.
 Our technique constructs these summaries from a biased sample of the documents in a database, extracted by adaptively probing the database with topically focused queries.
 These queries are derived automatically from a document classifier over a Yahoo!-like hierarchy of topics.
-Our focused probing algorithm selects what queries to issue based in part on the results of the earlier queries, thus focusing on the topics that are most representative of the database in question.
+Our algorithm selects what queries to issue based in part on the results of the earlier queries, thus focusing on the topics that are most representative of the database in question.
 Our technique resembles biased sampling over numeric databases, which focuses the sampling effort on the "densest" areas.
 We show that this principle is also beneficial for the text-database world.
 We also show how we can exploit the statistical properties of text to derive absolute frequency estimations for the words in the content summaries.
 As we will see, our technique efficiently produces high-quality content summaries of the databases that are more accurate than those generated from a related uniform probing technique proposed in the literature.
 Furthermore, our technique categorizes the databases automatically in a hierarchical classification scheme during probing.
-We exploit this categorization to propose a novel database selection algorithm that adapts particularly well to the presence of incomplete content summaries.
-The algorithm is based on the assumption that the (incomplete) content summary of one database can help to augment the (incomplete) content summary of a topically similar database, as determined by the database categories.